Outsourcing vs. Outstaffing Models: What is the Difference?

 • Flexible hiring model.
 Outstaffing is the next best thing to having your own auxiliary staff.
 Staff resources are dedicated to you and your IT needs, while the vendor handles payroll.

 • Full Access.
-When people wonder what is outstaffing and why you’d choose to work this way, the answer lies in having more day-to-day, hands-on management.
+When people wonder what outstaffing is and why they would choose to work this way, the answer lies in having more day-to-day, hands-on management.
 In this outstaffing model, you work as the project manager.
 You coordinate resources.
 You handle the quality assurance of the development process.

 • Lower costs.
 Because the client is handling so much of the heavy lifting on management, the hourly rate of the outstaff team members is usually lower, and if you eliminate the hours of project management, your vendor usually adds the estimate.
 The savings can be significant if you’re up for the extra work.